Python-Markdown/markdown/docs/extensions/smarty.md

 !!!
 Note

-    This extension is in __maintanence mode__.
+    This extension is in __maintenance mode__.
 We will continue to fix bugs and keep it up-to-date with the core parser, but no new features or changes in behavior will be made.
 If you need a feature that this extension does not offer, then you have three options (1) find an